 The finished product that emerged from it was an exhibition and a most beautiful 368 page book called “In Situ : dans les coulisses de l’Opéra de Paris” (In Situ – Behind the Scenes of the Opéra de Paris), published by Clémentine de la Feronnière.
 This passionate photographic journey about ballet and the Palais Garnier is enriched with testimonies of étoile dancers and other famous dance personalities.
 In Situ – Behind the Scenes of the Opéra de Paris was exhibited in Paris during the Mois de la Photo Off 2014, in Miami in 2015 and at Paris Photo Paris and Los Angeles, Zona Maco and Zona Maco Foto fairs in 2015 and Art Wynwood in 2016.

 From november 2016 to june 2017, In Situ has been showed at La Havana, at the Casa VIctor Hugo.
 This exhibition was the biggest photo show ever done in Cuba.

 From October 2016 to June 2017, Pierre-Elie de Pibrac spent 8 months with his family in Cuba to realize the Desmemoria project, a testimony, both anthropological and social, about the life of the Azucareros, a people from sugar, living for the sugar and revolutionary of the first hour.
 Through this testimony Pierre-Elie opens a reflection on the identity of Cubans and the influence of sugar production on it.
 He won the Prix Levallois with this project.

 Prizes, Competitions and Nominations :

-Winner of the Levallois Award of the Young International Photography Creation 2018
+Winner of the Prix Levallois for the Young International Photographic Creation 2018

 Finalist of the Paris Match Prize for Student Photography 2008